corda/corda-docs-portal/content/en/apps/bankinabox/user-interface/customer-ui-guide.md

 * **Overdraft limit** - The overdraft limit that has been approved for the account.
 * **Overdraft balance** - The amount of money currently remaining in overdraft.

-On this tab you also have the option to [set withdrawal and transfer daily limits on the customer's account](../../../../en/apps/bankinabox/user-interface/how-to.html#set-withdrawal-and-transfer-limits).
+On this tab you also have the option to [set withdrawal and transfer daily limits on a customer account](../../../../en/apps/bankinabox/user-interface/how-to.html#set-withdrawal-and-transfer-limits).

 #### Customer tab